Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

 Overall, in Fig.~\ref{fig:mode_by_mode}, for relatively lower mass systems with $M \lesssim 10^6\,M_{\odot}$, we find that the $(2,\,2)$ mode is the most dominant.
 However, there are regions of parameter space where the mode ordering is affected significantly by the total mass, spins, mass ratio, and inclination.
-When the progenitor spins are zero, and with $\iota = \pi/12$, which is nearly face-on, we find that for all masses, the $(2,\,2)$ mode is still the most dominant.
-This is not surprising due to the fact that most higher modes have a power law dependence with $\sin \iota$.
-However, the $(3,\,2)$ mode scales with the inclination as $\cos 2\iota$, which is why it can sometimes (depending on masses) be higher in the ordering than, say, the $(3,\,3)$ mode.
-As the inclination increases, the modes $\{ (2,\,1),\, (3,\,3),\, (4,\,4) \}$ get enhanced, while the modes $\{ (2,\,2),\, (3,\,2) \}$ get suppressed, resulting in more regions (shaded by the bluer spectrum) of parameter space, depending on masses, where the quadupolar $(2,\,2)$ mode is no longer the most dominant one (as also noted in~\cite{Pitte:2023ltw}).
+When the progenitor spins are zero, and with $\iota = \pi/12$, which is nearly face-on, we find that for all masses, the $(2,\,2)$ signal component is still the most dominant.
+This is not surprising due to the fact that most higher angular factors ($A_{\ell m}$ in Eq.~\eqref{eqn:hlm_Alm}) have a power law dependence with $\sin \iota$.
+However, the $(3,\,2)$ angular factor scales with the inclination as $\cos 2\iota$, which is why the $(3,\,2)$ signal component can sometimes (depending on masses) be higher in the ordering than, say, the $(3,\,3)$.
+As the inclination increases, the $\{ (2,\,1),\, (3,\,3),\, (4,\,4) \}$ signal components get enhanced, while the $\{ (2,\,2),\, (3,\,2) \}$ components get suppressed, resulting in more regions (shaded by the bluer spectrum) of parameter space, depending on masses, where the quadrupolar $(2,\,2)$ component is no longer the most dominant one (as also noted in~\cite{Pitte:2023ltw}).

 By extending to higher masses, even for zero spins, we see features that are more interesting when compared to~\citetalias{Yi:2025pxe}.
 Further, as also noted in Ref.~\cite{Pitte:2023ltw}, even in regions where the $(2,\,2)$ multipole is loudest, it does not necessarily truly dominate the signal, in the sense that the fraction of SNR it contributes can be as little as $\sim$60\% (even less in cases where both progenitors have large negative spins).
 In Appendix~\ref{app:frac_snr} we plot the fractional squared SNR contribution $\rho^2_{\ell m}/\rho^2$ of each mode for the $\iota=\pi/3,\;\chi_{1,2}=0$ case shown in the middle panel of Fig.~\ref{fig:mode_by_mode}.
-We define $\rho^2_{\ell m} = (h_{\ell m}|h_{\ell m})$ in terms of the inner product of Eq.~\eqref{eqn:inner_product}, where $h_{\ell m}$ is the waveform for a single mode with angular indices $\ell$ and $m$.
+We define $\rho^2_{\ell m} = (h_{\ell m}|h_{\ell m})$ in terms of the inner product of Eq.~\eqref{eqn:inner_product}, where $h_{\ell m}$ is the waveform for a single mode with angular indices $\ell$ and $m$ (see Eq.~\eqref{eqn:hlm_Alm}).